USEPA/CMAQ/UTIL/chemmech/README.md

 ## Using CHEMMECH <a name="Using CHEMMECH"></a>

-This directory includes a scripts subdirectory with a template build and run scripts along for creating the RXNS_DATA_MODULE.F90 and RXNS_FUNC_MODULE.F90 files.
+The UTIL/chemmech directory includes a scripts subdirectory with a template build and run scripts along for creating the RXNS_DATA_MODULE.F90 and RXNS_FUNC_MODULE.F90 files.

 To create mechanism modules:

 1. Compile CHEMMECH by modifying the build script in the scripts directory.
-The syntax is ./bldit_CHEMMECH.csh [compiler]
+The syntax is ./bldit_chemmech.csh [compiler]
     - Set the Fortran compiler based on your system, save and execute the script.
-The script runs a Makefile set for three options of compilers: Intel (intel), Portland Group (pgi), and gcc gfortran (gcc).
+The script runs a Makefile set for three compilers: Intel (intel), Portland Group (pgi), and gcc gfortran (gcc).
 If a user wishes to use a compiler outside this group, they have to modify the Makefile under the src subdirectory.

 2. Modify the run script by setting the Photochemical Mechanism to use.
 Table 1 lists run time options.

 3. Execute the run script and inspect the results under the output directory.

+Two methods exist for compiling CHEMMECH.
+The standard method executes the bldit_chemmech.csh script.
+The other compiles CHEMMECH via the Makefile under build directory created by bldit_chemmech.csh or under the CMAQ repositories UTIL/chemmech/src directory.
+A user may want to recompile if they are modifying the CHEMMECH source code or wish to use a different compiler from a previous application.

+Running CHEMMECH is accomplished by the run script under the scripts subdirectory.
+In the run script, environment variables define names, directories and runtime options.
+The script contains comments describing each variable such as paths for the inputs, outputs, and the CHEMMECH executable.
+The option, USE_SPCS_NAMELISTS states whether CHEMMECH reads model species namelists to checks whether the mechanism definitions file has a chemistry species not found in the namelists.
+CHEMMECH will stop when this occurs.
+Running CHEMMECH using the namelists is not required but the option provides a check when modifying an existing photochemical mechanism within the CMAQ model system.
+A user may want to set USE_SPCS_NAMELISTS  to false, F,  if they are creating a new photochemical mechanism.
+Read the [Option for Elemental Balance Check](#option-for-elemental-balance-check-) section for the run script's COMPUTE_DELTA_ATOMS option.

  <center> Table 1.
 CHEMMECH environment settings or run time options </center>